ordina-jworks/ordina-jworks.github.io/_posts/2019-02-27-vue-with-typescript.md

   <img src="/img/vue-with-typescript/vue-cli-build.png" class="image fit">
 </div>

-So what the Vue CLI does is take all the SCSS out of the components minifies it, compiles all the components into an app.js file and [treeshakes](https://webpack.js.org/guides/tree-shaking/){:target="_blank" rel="noopener noreferrer"}  all used libraries into a chunk-vendors.js file.
+So what the Vue CLI does is take all the SCSS out of the components and minifies it, compiles all the components into an app.js file and [treeshakes](https://webpack.js.org/guides/tree-shaking/){:target="_blank" rel="noopener noreferrer"}  all used libraries into a chunk-vendors.js file.
 After that, it Gzips all those files to ensure that everything is as light as possible.
 If you have any assets, it will also clone those into the dist folder.

 The result is a dist folder which contents you can directly deploy onto your favourite server.

-# Conclusion
+# 7. Conclusion
 Congratulations, you have built your very first Vue application with TypeScript!
 The end result can be found in my [GitHub repository](https://github.com/ordina-jworks/vue-typescript-wordvue){:target="_blank" rel="noopener noreferrer"}  so you can see the working version.
 You now know how to write a basic component with the use of decorators, create a component structure and fill it with data coming from an API.